mfelleisen/Qwirkle/Referee/README.md

 ## Referee

-The component in this directory implements the Maze referee.
+The component in this directory implements the Q referee.

 The referee is organized as a mechanism that sets up an initial state, consults external players to cause transitions from one state